Neuroscience & Brain Health

 What Is a Neurodegenerative Specialist?

+A neurodegenerative specialist is a physician with advanced expertise in diagnosing, treating, and managing diseases involving progressive degeneration of the nervous system.
 Unlike general healthcare providers who address a broad range of medical conditions, these specialists focus specifically on disorders affecting cognition, memory, movement, and neurological function.

 - Understand symptoms